Israel national baseball team: History

 In the 1970s American immigrants started playing baseball in Israel.
 In December 1986, the Israel Association of Baseball (IAB) was formed as a non-profit organization to develop baseball in Israel.
 Israel has baseball teams in all age groups from 10 to 30.

 In 2015, Israel senior national team pitcher Dean Kremer became the first Israeli to be selected in the Major League Baseball draft.
 He was picked by the San Diego Padres in the 38th round.
 Kremer opted to fulfill his college commitment, and play for the UNLV Rebels baseball team.
 After playing for the Rebels for the 2016 season, Kremer was drafted by the Los Angeles Dodgers in the 14th round of the 2016 draft.
 In 2019, Kremer reached Class AAA for the first time, pitching for the Norfolk Tides of the International League.
 In 2020, Kremer made his debut for the Baltimore Orioles, becoming the first Israeli citizen to pitch in the major leagues.

 Prior to the 2017 World Baseball Classic (WBC), Israel was the 41st-ranked national baseball team in the world (and ranked 16th in Europe).
 After its performance in the 2017 WBC, in which Team Israel came in 6th, the team was ranked 19th in the world (and 4th in Europe).
 The most recent ranking was released in 2022, with Israel ranked 20th in the world.
-The Israel national baseball team that competed at the 2020 Summer Olympics was composed mostly of Israeli-American Jews with four Israeli-born players.
+The Israel national baseball team that competed at the 2020 Summer Olympics was composed mostly of Israeli-American Jews, with four Israeli-born players.

 In 2019 Israel won the European Baseball B-Pool competition, with a 5–0 record.
 It then won the best-of-three 2019 European Qualification Playoff Series, with a 2–0 record.
 Consequently, it qualified for the 2019 European Baseball Championship 12-team tournament in Germany, where it came in fourth.
 As one of the top five teams in the Championship, it thereby moved on to compete in the Africa/Europe 2020 Olympic Qualification tournament.
 It won that tournament, and thus qualified to be one of six national teams that competed in 2021 in baseball at the 2020 Tokyo Olympics.

 At the Olympics in 2021 the team faced Japan, Mexico, South Korea, the United States, and the Dominican Republic.
 Israel beat Mexico but finished 5th, after losing to the Dominican Republic 7-6 in the Round 2 repechage.

-The team will next compete in the 2023 World Baseball Classic.
+The team also competed in the 2023 World Baseball Classic, where it defeated Nicaragua but lost to Venezuela and did not progress to the quarterfinal round.
+However, its win guaranteed it a spot in the following Classic.
+Among the players who played for the team were All Star outfielder Joc Pederson and starting pitcher Dean Kremer.

-The senior national team manager is Ian Kinsler.
+The senior national team manager is Israeli-American former Major League Baseball World Series champion, World Baseball Classic champion, four-time All Star, and Olympian Ian Kinsler.